Skip To Main Content

 Testing

-The CogAT (Cognitive Abilities Test) is used to determine qualification for the PEAK program.
+The CogAT (Cognitive Abilities Test) is used to determine qualification for pull out services through the PEAK program.

 The following is required for qualification: